 Community Services refer to any programs delivered through non-profit or faith-based community organizations to assist people experiencing homelessness.
 The programs may be funded by individual or corporate donors, foundations or government grants.
 The activities may be carried out by staff, students and/or volunteers.

-Programs may offer such services as: life sustaining supports for homeless and socially isolated people (e.g. food, shelter, clothing, medical assistance), activities for at-risk youth (e.g. recreation, counselling), interventions for victimized people (crisis counselling, legal assistance), child care or children’s support services for families, employment services for youth and adults (computer skills, resume writing), settlement services and English classes for new Canadians, services for frail and isolated seniors, health and wellness promotion for women, families and people living with or at-risk of contracting HIV/AIDS, mediation to solve interpersonal disputes, access to the Internet, access to space for community meetings, and self-help and arts groups.
+Programs may offer such services as: life sustaining supports for those experiencing homelessness and social isolation (e.g. food, shelter, clothing, medical assistance), activities for at-risk youth (e.g. recreation, counselling), interventions for victimized people (crisis counselling, legal assistance), child care or children’s support services for families, employment services for youth and adults (computer skills, resume writing), settlement services and English classes for new Canadians, services for frail and isolated seniors, health and wellness promotion for women, families and people living with or at-risk of contracting HIV/AIDS, mediation to solve interpersonal disputes, access to the Internet, access to space for community meetings, and self-help and arts groups.

 Having a diverse range of services is critical for those with complex needs, such as individuals facing homelessness.
 Not only do they require stable, secure and affordable housing, but also require a diverse range of supportive services tailored according to the gender they identify with, their psychological needs, cultural background, sexual orientation, disability and/or geographical location.